Ontology objects

 Objects can have numeric time series properties representing an object's latitude and longitude over time, allowing users to see the path the object traveled over time as well as its location at any point in time.

 To configure the track for the object type, select the Track Latitude and Track Longitude properties in the Geospatial section of the object type's Capabilities tab.
 Both properties must be numeric time series properties representing the object's location over time.
-See Time series setup for more information.
+See Time series setup for more information on configuration time series, and track geometries for more information on the options in maps for visualizing tracks.

 Track latitude and longitude configuration in the Ontology Manager